Another trio of reviews, but this time it’s thrillers.

 The Invitation (2015)

 It’s been two years since Will and his wife Eden divorced, shortly after the death of their son.
-She has since remarried to David, whom she met in a support group, and the two host a dinner party with friends she hasn’t seen in years.
-Will is also invited, along with new girlfriend Kira.
-It’s awkward but Will notices Eden seems extremely happy.
-Also in attendance are two peculiar friends of Eden and David’s.
-The four of them have all accepted this strange thinking towards life and death.
-Will is quite suspicious from the beginning.
+She has since remarried to David after meeting in a support group, and the two host a dinner party with friends she hasn’t seen in years.
+Will gets an invitation along with his new girlfriend Kira.
+It’s awkward at first but Will notices Eden seems extremely happy.
+As the party kicks off, Will meets two peculiar friends of Eden and David.
+They begin to speak about their ideologies regarding life and death.
+Will is quite suspicious from the beginning and the odd party talk does nothing to quell that.
 His paranoia is often shot down but could he be right that something is amiss with his ex?

 This film is very slowly paced for the first hour.
 There are little things discovered here and there, but nothing ever flourishes into something else.
 However, it begins to find its pacing eventually and forms its story.
 It’s such a well-crafted film and keeps you with an uneasy feeling the entire time.
-It’s really a great low-budget thriller.
+It’s really a great low-budget thriller that packs a powerful punch.